Mission Statement

 What We've Achieved

-Preserved 17 acres of open space habitat in Laurel Canyon with our Let's Buy A Mountain project, a partnership with Laurel Canyon Association and Mountain and Recreation Conservation Authority.
+• Preserved 17 acres of open space habitat in Laurel Canyon with our Let's Buy A Mountain project, a partnership with Laurel Canyon Association and Mountain Recreation and Conservation Authority.